AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

   acl     = "private"
 }
 ```
-I am also using [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets), this allow me to include my secretes in the repository.
+I am also using [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets), this allow me to include my secrets in the code repository.
 I am also using terraform to install this component.
 ```terraform
 resource "helm_release" "sealed-secrets" {
   name        = "sealed-secrets"